 There is no doubt that social media is a powerful tool that can provide a lot of insight and engagement when used strategically.
 You can use it to raise awareness on your mission, interact with other nonprofits, share highlights, and connect with your community.

-Interactive content is a fairly new topic, created in the last few years with the birth of new networks like instagram, snapchat and tiktok.
-Content like this is useful to get your community moving and grooving, getting them excited about your organization, and makes them feel like a part of the conversation.
+Interactive content is a fairly new topic, created in the last few years with the birth of new networks like Instagram, Snapchat, and TikTok.
+Content like this is useful to get your community moving and grooving, getting them excited about your organization and making them feel like a part of the conversation.

 Here are our best tips for creating interactive content:

-Polls: Asking your members opinion just got easier.
+Polls: Asking your member's opinions just got easier.
 Instead of sending out a formal survey, use Instagram or Facebook to create a quick poll on subjects that don’t require a lot of background or context.
 You get live results and your members save time by answering your questions from their couch.

 Giveaways: Everyone loves free goodies.
 Engage your members by challenging them to post photos, like your post, share your blog articles, or even bring more people to your social media profiles with the possibility to win a giveaway prize.
 The most classic example is asking them to like your photo and tag two friends in return for one giveaway entry.